Your Florida Divorce - What To Expect

 - Each parent has a fundamental obligation to support his or her minor or legally dependent child.

-- The guidelines schedule is based on the parent’s combined net income estimated to have been allocated to the child as if the parents and children were living in an intact household.
+- The guidelines schedule is based on the parent’s combined net incomes.

 - The guidelines encourage fair and efficient settlement of support issues between parents and minimizes the need for litigation.

-Child support is calculated using a prescribed formula (outlined in Section 61.30 of the Florida Statutes - see #1, above) that uses the child support guidelines chart, consideration of additional economic needs of the children, the parents’ net incomes, the cost of your children’s health insurance, the cost of work related child-care, and the number of overnights the child/ren spend with each parent.
-In order to correctly calculate child support you should remember the following:
+- Child support is calculated using a prescribed formula (outlined in Section 61.30 of the Florida Statutes - see #1, above) that uses the child support guidelines chart, consideration of additional economic needs of the children, the parents’ net incomes, the cost of the children’s health insurance, the cost of work related child-care, and the number of overnights the child/ren are projected to spend with each parent.
+In order to correctly calculate child support, you should remember the following:

-- A parents’ net incomes is calculated by subtracting the amount the parent pays in (i) Federal, FICA and Medicare taxes; (ii) mandatory retirement contributions, (iii) mandatory union dues; (iv) health insurance coverage – for the parent only; (v) court ordered child support from prior cases; and (vi) alimony, from the parent’s gross income.
+- The parents’ net incomes are calculated by subtracting the amount each parent pays in (i) Federal, FICA and Medicare taxes; (ii) mandatory retirement contributions, (iii) mandatory union dues; (iv) health insurance coverage – for the parent only; (v) court ordered child support from prior cases; and (vi) alimony, from the parent’s gross income.

 - If you have no income the court may decide to impute your income (give you an estimated income) And, the court may also impute income for perks, cash sales and/or tips.
 Section 61.30(2) of the Florida Statutes (see #1, above) addresses imputed income for the purposes of calculating child support.